 - Using picture boards

 - Or apps on phones, tablets and computers

 The fancy word for this type of talking is augmentative and alternative communication or AAC for short.
 “Far out!” says Riley, and she’s even more surprised when she finds out that she’s a communication tool too!

-How can you be a good friend to your autistic buddy?
+How can you be a good friend to a kid with autism?
 In Episode 4 of Bluebee TeeVee, host James Sullivan puts his Bluebee Pal, Hudson, to the test in “The Friendship Game!”
 Watch this webisode to discover Hudson’s answers and you’ll learn all about autism, friendship, and why it’s awesome to have an autistic friend!

 EPISODE 4 BONUS!!
 Discover the secrets to creating a successful buddy program at school.
 Download our “Friendship Kit,” a complete guide to how one mom created a lunch buddy program and lasting friendships for her autistic son.
 So successful, the program was featured in People Magazine.
 Mom and Quirks and Chaos blogger, Lisa Smith, breaks everything down for you including sample forms and permission slips.

 Nearly 70 percent of children with autism spectrum disorders (ASD) experience emotional trauma as a result of being bullied.
 That’s 3 times more likely than their typically developing peers.
-In Episode 5 of Bluebee TeeVee host James Sullivan and his Bluebee Pal co-host, Sammy, talk about bullying and cyber-bulling.
-Learn how to take action and where you can find help.
+In Episode 5 of Bluebee TeeVee host James Sullivan and his Bluebee Pal co-host, Sammy, talk to kids about bullying and cyber-bulling.
+They learn how to take action and where to find help.